custom-components/ble_monitor/info.md

 #### report_unknown

    (boolean)(Optional) This option is needed primarily for those who want to request an implementation of device support that is not in the list of [supported sensors](#supported-sensors).
-If you set this parameter to `True`, then the component will log all messages from unknown Xiaomi ecosystem devices to the Home Assitant log. **Attention!** Enabling this option can lead to huge output to the Home Assistant log, do not enable it if you do not need it!
+If you set this parameter to `True`, then the component will log all messages from unknown Xiaomi ecosystem devices to the Home Assitant log (`logger` component must be enabled). **Attention!** Enabling this option can lead to huge output to the Home Assistant log, do not enable it if you do not need it!
 Details in the [FAQ](https://github.com/custom-components/sensor.mitemp_bt/blob/master/faq.md#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation).
 Default value: False

 #### whitelist